 This week, the City Council approved grants to organizations that benefit lower-income residents in the community.

-The City Council awarded grant funds to the following organizations:
+The City Council awarded grant funds to the following organizations for public services:

-Catholic Charities, La Posada de Guadalupe Homeless Shelter operations — $20,000
+Catholic Charities, La Posada de Guadalupe homeless shelter — $17,689

 Every project proposed for the CDBG program must meet at least one of three national objectives, which are: